 Types of deposit options available

 - Play+: This prepaid credit card acts like both a credit card and an e-wallet account, and several Pennsylvania online poker sites accept it.
-You can fund the Play+ prepaid card using a Visa, Mastercard, or Discover card, or even a checking account.
+You can fund the Play+ prepaid card using a Visa, Mastercard, Discover Card, or even a checking account.

 - Prepaid Cards: Prepaid cards are a safe and convenient alternative method of depositing on Pennsylvania online poker sites.
 You can load money onto a prepaid card and then use it to deposit on a poker site.
-Several credit card companies offer prepaid credit cards, and some online poker sites have a branded-prepaid card.
+Several credit card companies offer prepaid credit cards, and some online poker sites have a branded-prepaid cards.

 - Cash at the casino cage: Legal, regulated online poker sites in Pennsylvania are all affiliated with a PA casino.
 Most will accept cash deposits at the cashier cages inside these casinos.